dcolthorp/matchure/README.md

 `fn-match` and `defn-match` work like the corresponding builtins, but match their patterns.
 They support both the (fn [& args] body) and (fn ([& arglist1] body1)...) variants.
-An IllegalArgumentException is raised if either the number of
+An IllegalArgumentException is raised if either the number of arguments does not fit any provided pattern or the particular specified arguments do not fit any pattern. `fn-match` and `defn-match` define multi-arity functions behind the scenes and only test patterns that could conceivably match a call of a given arity.

 `fn-match` defines anonymous functions that pattern match on
 arguments: